KarinaRomero/sfRTC-android-framework/README.md

 ## Generate module library

-- If you have Android studio, then open the Gradle tasks, expand :sfrtc and build.
+- If you have Android studio, then open the Gradle tasks, expand :sfrtc and build options.

 - Synchronize assembleRelease task and wait the process finished.

-- Next, navigate into project folder appFolder>sfrtc>build>outputs>aar
+- Next, navigate into project folder appFolder > sfrtc > build > outputs > aar

 ## Add library to your project

-- Firstly create a new Android Studio Project
+- Firstly create a new Android Studio Project.

-- Next into your project select option New Module, File>New>New Module and select import .JAR/.AAR package option and then click Next.
+- Next into your project select option New Module, File > New > New Module and select import .JAR/.AAR package option and then click Next.

 - After select .aar file and click Finish.

-- Finally add the next lines into the file build.gradle module app in the section dependences
+- Finally add the next lines into the file build.gradle module app in the section dependences:

     `implementation project(':sfrtc')`

     `implementation 'org.webrtc:google-webrtc:1.0.23295'`

+Note: This is a little guide, for more information about libraries on Android click [here](https://developer.android.com/studio/projects/android-library?hl=es-419)

 ## Run demo